Mortimer333/Dito/README.md

 ```

 ## Containers
 To aviod unnecessary HTML nesting, library presents element which will remove itself by comitting something similar to node suicide by removing all his internal elements and removing itself.
-It's called "dit`-kamikaze`:
+It's called `dito-kamikaze`:
 ```html
 <dito-kamikaze @for="['First', 'Second']">
   <h1>#{{ $key + 1 }}</h1>